 Eczema is associated with excessive inflammation in the body and basing your diet around anti-inflammatory foods can help to replace any inflammatory foods you are currently eating, whilst adding in essential vitamins, minerals and fatty acids.
-These foods include the following:
+Foods that may help include the following:

-- Omega 3 fatty acids – found in oily fish (salmon, mackerel, sardines, herring) and seeds, including flaxseeds, chia seeds and sunflower seeds.
+- Oily fish (salmon, mackerel, sardines, herring) and seeds, including flaxseeds, chia seeds and sunflower seeds.

 - Avocado, extra virgin olive oil and coconut oil also contain beneficial anti-inflammatory fats.